The Connecticut Department of Transportation advises the following construction activities for the upcoming week:

 - Weekend work is not anticipated.

-- You can sign up for TEXT Alerts to receive notifications on bridge closures and re-openings, closure cancellations, and any emergency closures.
+- We are now sending TEXT Alerts for bridge closures and re-openings, closure cancellations, and any emergency closures.
 To Opt-in, text the word SWINGBRIDGE to 888777.
 (Message and Data rates may apply).
 In addition to SMS messages, if you would like to receive Swing Bridge open/closed status notices via email or a voice call from Everbridge, please click here to enter the required information.
 Message and data rates may apply.
 Reply HELP for help, STOP to Opt-out.

 - Effective November 11, 2022, any trucks that exceed 16 tons are restricted from using the East Haddam Swing Bridge, until further notice.
 Routine enforcement by the Connecticut State Police and Department of Motor Vehicles will occur during this 16-ton restriction period.

-- Project WEBCAMS for monitoring traffic conditions on the bridge (one on each side of the river) and tide board clearance for maritime are available 24/7, the camera feeds are viewable from our project website homepage.
+- Project traffic WEBCAMS (one on each side of the river) are available 24/7 to monitor the traffic conditions at the bridge, the camera feeds are viewable from our project website homepage.

 - Road signage will alert drivers to lane closures in the construction area.
 Please pay attention to road signage, slow down, and stay safe!